Defining Passive-Aggressive Behaviour

-Passive Aggressive (PA) describes conduct which is underhandedly hostile.
+The term passive-aggressive (PA) describes conduct which is underhandedly hostile.
 It's indirect, often cloaking unspoken resentment.
-PA types don’t think to simply tell others they are angry with them or that they dislike them.
-They tend not to straightforwardly tell people “No”.
+PA types don’t simply tell others they are angry with them or that they dislike them.
+They tend not to straightforwardly tell people “No.”

-They’re unlikely to state precisely what the problem is for them, but others are somehow expected to know (mind read) and make things right.
-Some PA people use covert defiant sabotage to get their own way or to get back at others - and may draw much satisfaction from this.
+They’re unlikely to state precisely what the problem is for them, but others are somehow expected to know (mind-read) and make things right.
+Some PA people use covert defiant sabotage to get their own way or to get back at others, and they may draw much satisfaction from this.

 Without a conclusive test to determine whether or not a person has this behavioral/personality disorder, the examples given below may help you if you have been wondering if this trait is present in your husband, wife or partner.
 In addition, there are some insightful strategies for dealing with a PA partner.